Venorcis/BWMirror-Generator/README.md

 This is a fair bit involved due to the nature of the project.
 If you want to contribute to BWMirror, read on.
 If you are only interested in writing a Starcraft AI, then you can stop here.

+### Introduction: How This All Works

+Basically, in this repository the `/bwmirror` directory contains the final BWMirror Java library.
+However, you will find it's missing basically all of the code!

+This is because BWMirror consists largely of code that is _automatically generated_ from BWAPI and BWTA2 C++ header files.
+The generator project under `/generator` is where all of this code generation occurs.

+The generator project works by parsing the C++ header files and building a list of classes and methods that exist on the C++ side of things.
+Then these are translated into equivalent "mirror" Java classes.
+These mirror classes will contain public Java methods that bots will use.
+As well, there will be an equivalent number of private `native` methods which is where JNI code will be used to call the actual BWAPI/BWTA2 libraries.
+Note that there are a small number of Java classes that were manually developed and do not contain automatically generated code.
+These classes are simply copied into the BWMirror project as-is and their source is located under `/manual-bwapi-src`.

+`javah` is used to generate JNI function declarations for all of these `native` Java class methods, and then a JNI C++ implementation file, `impl.cpp` is generated with almost all automatically generated function implementations (since the vast majority of these are really basic and simply call BWAPI/BWTA2 functions with the same number of parameters, etc).
+A very small number of functions in `impl.cpp` are manually implemented using specially-crafted code.

+A Visual Studio 2013 project is also included in `/bwapi_bridge` which needs to be used to compile the automatically generated JNI C++ code into a DLL.

+All of the automatically generated Java code and the JNI DLL are automatically placed into the appropriate places in the `/bwmirror` directory.
+Once all of this is done, the BWMirror library simply needs to be built.

+> **NOTE:** Generally speaking, you should not be directly editing code under `/bwmirror` or `/output` unless you're just testing/debugging quick changes.
+This is due to the fact that all of the code in there is automatically being generated/copied.
+>
+> The "proper" way to make changes to BWMirror is to modify the generator project and/or edit the Java classes under `/manual-bwapi-src`.

 ### Installing Pre-Requisites

 There are a number of pre-requisites needed before you can get started with the things in this repository.